IslandViewPTA/islandview-pta-site/site/content/event/_index.md

 ## Monthly Meetings

 The Island View PTA will hold their monthly meetings on the **Second Wednesday** of each month.
 Please join us at **6pm** in the **Island View Library** and have your voice heard!
 We’d love for you to [become a member of the PTA](/membership/).

+## Movie Mornings

+Please see the [Movie Mornings](/movie/) page to buy your tickets for the next showtime.